 By Train from New York City to Beacon

 The trip from New York City to Dutchess County couldn’t be easier.
 After four exciting days in Manhattan, we jumped on the MTA in Grand Central Terminal and enjoyed our ride on an almost empty train up north.
 Our Tip: Get your train ticket at one of the ticket counters in the main hall and take a short walk to the right platform.
-If you can’t find out where to go, ask one of the friendly ladies and gents at the info desk with the famous golden clock on the top, right in the center of the gorgeous main hall of Grand Central Terminal (not mix up with Grand Central Station).
-The silver shining train passes through the underground world of Manhattan before surfacing again in Harlem and continuing its journey along the Hudson River northbound.
-Next stop: the little town Beacon.
+If you can’t find your way, ask one of the friendly staff members at the information desk, located near the famous golden clock at the top.

 Day 1 Beacon, Rhinebeck, Annandale-on-Hudson